 Community Impact Fund – This Fund is the source for grants awarded by GCCF in our established Community Impact granting cycles.
 Community Impact Grants are made to nonprofits offering direct benefit to Greenwood County residents.
 Community Impact Grants are disbursed to a wide range of organizations for a broad variety of programs and projects.
-To date, GCCF has granted more than $400,000.00 [before CE 2016] for community efforts throughout Greenwood County through this fund.
+To date, GCCF has granted more than $545,000 for community efforts throughout Greenwood County through this fund.

 Dr. Benjamin E. Mays Endowment – In celebration of the life and legacy of Dr. Mays, this Endowment honors the man who was born in Greenwood and went on to international acclaim as a civil rights pioneer, President of Morehouse College in Atlanta, Georgia, and mentor to Dr. Martin Luther King, Jr. Greenwood is home to the Benjamin E. Mays Historic Site and this endowment ensures its preservation and also provides numerous scholarships to deserving students across the country.

 Greenwood Women Care – Greenwood Women Care (GWC) engages community-minded Greenwood women in collective learning, giving, and growing together.
 GWC grows through membership of a broad range of women from many professional and personal sectors, and is perpetually open to new members.
 Each participant will contribute an equal amount annually and have an equal vote in granting determinations.